decode-data/decode-data.github.io/docs/ga4.md

 Note that it is good practice to add a unique `scheduled_query_id` query label to the scheduled query.
 This will enable job-based cost tracking across your GA4 properties to support robust cost management processes.

 ### Compute Estimate
 The compute automation component to run the GA4 Decoder hourly is approximately $0.135 per month.
-This will not increase over time, regardless of inbound data volumes.
+This consumption will not increase over time, regardless of inbound data volumes.

 Component | Logic | Value | Unit
 --- | --- | --- | ---